Now on the Chrome Web Store Open for applications

 Permissions

-activeTab, storage, unlimitedStorage.
-Rapifile reads the active page so it can find form fields and writes your data into them when you ask.
+activeTab, storage, unlimitedStorage, alarms, and access to rapifile.com.
+Rapifile reads the active page to find form fields and writes your data into them when you ask; alarms and the rapifile.com host are used only to validate a Pro license.
 Nothing else.

 Sensitive fields